-After driving through mud, clean off residue stuck to rotating driveshafts, halfshafts and tires.
+After driving through mud, clean off residue stuck to the driveshafts and tires.
 Excess mud stuck on tires and rotating driveshafts causes an imbalance that could damage drive components.

 If the transmission, transfer case or front axle are submerged in water, their fluids should be checked and changed, if necessary.